jenkinsci/support-core-plugin/README.md

 default set of filters will anonymize agent names, agent computer names, agent labels, view names (aka folders), job names, usernames, and IP addresses (both IPv4 and IPv6).
-These data are mapped to randomly generated fake names which are saved to Jenkins master.
+These data are mapped to randomly generated fake names which are saved to Jenkins controller.
 A Jenkins administrator can view these mappings by going to **Manage Jenkins** **›> Support Bundle Anonymization**.
 All files written to the support bundle by this and all extensions of this plugin will replace all instances of